pablog86/aci-contractchecker/README.md

 ### Get Contract information

-Get using the APIC APIs the tenant/contract information and correlate the information running on the desired leaf.
+Get the tenant/contract information and correlate the information running on the desired leaf using the APIC APIs.

 Example for tenant Tenant1 and contract C1 in the pod-1/node-101:
 ```text